 My research interests concern the cultural history of late-Renaissance Italy, and Europe more broadly.
 I am particularly interested in the creation, promulgation, and material manifestations of authority; persecutions of minorities and illicit sexuality; court culture; rituals and spectacle; and material culture.

-My DPhil thesis will investigate the dynastic marriages between France, Ferrara, and Florence in the sixteenth-century.
-Five marriages took place between these courts during this period, uniting political interests and ensuring dynastic alliances and continuity.
+My DPhil thesis will investigate the dynastic marriages between France, Ferrara, and Florence in the sixteenth-century, which united political interests and ensured dynastic continuity.
 I will explore these events as moments of cultural interaction, however, unlike recent scholarship which has emphasised the positive cultural exchange which took place during such mergers, I will be researching possible antipathy or distrust towards the other party, or stereotypes evident in the accounts of the celebrations, particularly on national grounds.
 My hypothesis is that despite the lack of consolidated states, there was a strong concept of national consciousness in both Italian and French courts, especially in regards to the other.
 With the Reformation and the Italian Wars as a backdrop, tensions between the Bride’s entourage and the courtiers in her new home would be inevitable.